epage/cargo-script-mvs/0000-cargo-script.md

 - Short-hand dependency syntax (e.g. `//# serde_json = "*"`)
 - Prioritizing other workflows, like runtime performance

+## File association on Windows

+We would add a non-default association to run the file.
+We don't want it to be a default, by default, to avoid unintended harm and due to the likelihood someone is going to want to edit these files.

 # Prior art
 [prior-art]: #prior-art